AsahiLinux/asahi-audio/README.md

 We aim to deliver a mostly flat response across the audible range that will faithfully reproduce source material without adding an excessive amount of colour.

-### WARNING
-Speaker support is still a work in progress, and no guarantees as to its safety or quality are made.
-As above, no support whatsoever will be provided to users regarding the installation or use of any speaker-related items until public support has been announced.
-You assume all risk to - and responsibility for - your machine should you choose to try and use the speakers.